glennklockwood/limelead/content/pages/cloud/mpi-cluster.md

 glocknode4  10.0.0.6
 </pre></div>

-Now we need to get passwordless ssh up and working.
-First add all the compute nodes to your known hosts file:
+Now we need to get passwordless ssh up and working so we can noninteractively run commands on other nodes through SSH.
+First add all the compute nodes' host keys to your SSH `known_hosts` file:

 <div class="codehilite"><pre>
 $ <kbd>for i in {0..3};do ssh-keyscan glocluster${i};done > ~/.ssh/known_hosts</kbd>
 </pre></div>

+The `ssh-keyscan` command just connects to another hosts and retrieves its host keys, which we then store in `~/.ssh/known_hosts` on our main `glocluster0` node.

-This allows the `clush` command to work which we'll use to avoid having to keep using these for loops to do something on all our nodes.
-Make sure clush works:
+Now the `clush` command (which we installed via [cloud-init][]) will work and don't have to keep using bash for loops to do something on all our nodes.
+Make sure clush works across all nodes:

 <div class="codehilite"><pre>
 $ <kbd>clush -w glocluster[0-3] uname -n</kbd>
 </pre></div>

-Then copy your `known_hosts` and private key to all cluster nodes:
+Then copy your `known_hosts` and private key to all cluster nodes using `clush -c`:

 <div class="codehilite"><pre>
 $ <kbd>clush -w glocluster[0-3] -c ~/.ssh/id_rsa ~/.ssh/known_hosts</kbd>
 </pre></div>

+Now we have passwordless ssh working between all our nodes, and we are ready to run an MPI application!

 ### Run MPI hello world